Nevada Adoption Requirements

 Considering adoption as a way to grow your family is a big step.
 At this point, many Nevada families wonder if they’re eligible to adopt.
 If this describes you, we’ve compiled a list of Nevada’s adoption requirements to help you out.

 In Nevada, the question isn’t necessarily “how old to adopt a child,” but rather how much older you need to be than the child you wish to adopt.
 An adoptive parent must be at least 10 years older than the child they’re adopting.
 This law may be circumvented if the child is being adopted by a stepparent, sister, brother, aunt, uncle or first cousin and if the court believes the adoption to be in the child’s best interests.

 Nevada has no marriage requirements for adopting a child.
-However, since American Adoptions is a national agency and must meet the requirements for all state laws, we are currently only accepting couples who have been married for a minimum of two years.
+However, because American Adoptions is a national agency and must meet the requirements for all state laws, we are currently only accepting couples who have been married for a minimum of two years.
 Exceptions may be made, however, so don’t hesitate to contact us if you wish to adopt with our agency without meeting this requirement.

 Yes.
 Nevada’s adoption laws use gender-neutral language, which allows for same-sex adoption.

 This question is more complicated than a simple yes or no. As in most states, this will depend on the nature of the felony.
 If it involved abuse or assault, there is little chance that you will be able to adopt a child.
 However, if it was of a less violent nature, your social worker will talk with you to learn about the crime, why it happened, and what you’ve done to correct past mistakes.
 He or she will determine if you meet adoption qualifications in Nevada.

 It’s important to be emotionally ready for adoption as well.
 When working with American Adoptions, you will need to: